msolorio/project-ideas/readme.md

-## list of ideas
+## List of Ideas

+### Favorites
-:star: - a grocery app
+- a grocery app
 	- keeps track of current grocery inventory
 	- automatically creates partitioned grocery lists by store
 	- integrates with online food shopping platforms
 	- allows a user to track trends in their spending and use
 		- generally or per item
-- a game of battleship
+- a game of battleship (or an original variation)
+- an app that tracks study hours
 - a musical composition app
+- a beatmaking app (a la Fruity Loops)

+### Other Cool Ideas
+- a resource game like Settlers of Catan
+- checkers
+- connect four
 - a musical instrument in the browser
-- an app that tracks study hours
 - a photo database
 - note taking app
 - recreate Trello